About Complicated Bereavement Disorder

 Inside the Grieving Brain

 The grieving process is unpredictable.
 Mourners’ movement between different stages of grief is much like a pinball machine.
-They bounce back and forth from shock, to depression, and back to shock again, until they are able to resolve their emotions and integrate the meaning of the loss into their lives.
-(Science Daily: Pinball as Model for Dealing With Grief ).
+They bounce back and forth from shock to depression, and back to shock again, until they are able to resolve their emotions and integrate the meaning of the loss into their lives.
 This doesn’t mean that they ever forget their deceased loved ones.
 They are part of their memories, histories, and life meaning.
 And, even though they dearly miss them, they do not let their memories mentally undermine them.
 They know there are other people who need their care, attention, and love and come to accept that their loved one has died.
 They have found a loving space within themselves for their memories of the deceased that do not let the loss take over their whole lives.

 In contrast, complicated grievers interminably bounce back and forth through the stages of grief without resolution.
 Research findings show that their brains process grief differently from those who are able to resolve the loss of a loved one.
-The difference seems to be in the style of yearning their lost loved ones and inhopelessness for the future that prevents them from sufficiently working through the grieving process (Clinical Psychological Science Journal).
+The difference seems to be in the style of yearning for their lost loved ones and in hopelessness for the future that prevents them from sufficiently working through the grieving process.

 Complicated grievers remember the past and imagine the future through a distressed yearning for the deceased, hopelessness about the future, waves of painful emotion, and preoccupation with memories of the deceased.
 This intense preoccupation makes it difficult for them to recall past and future events that do not include the deceased loved one.
 It is like all other memories that do not include the deceased are erased from their minds.
 They only focus on significant past life events in which the deceased was alive (for example, birthdays, anniversaries, and their deaths).
 And, reflections on the future solely center on what life would be like if the deceased loved one was still with them.